aashimaahuja/aashimaahuja.github.io/README.md

 #### C++ JAVA JAVASCRIPT QT

 Worked in the PDF Editor Software where created the lot of ActionList which will be used to automate the repeated prepress works more easier and faster.
-Worked in the WorkFlow Management System, where created the prepress tasks which can be used in the workflow.
+Worked in the WorkFlow Management Sytem, where created the prepress tasks which can be used in the workflow.
 Worked in the Structural file creation from the image or pdf of a flat open carton boxes.